colemaster/streamlit_user_management/AUTH.md

     App-->>User: Render Dashboard
 ```

+### User Feedback Enhancements

+To improve the user experience during the authentication process, the following feedback mechanisms have been implemented in `src/auth/guard.py`:

+-   **Login Redirection Toast**: When the user initiates a login, a toast message "Redirecting to Microsoft Login..." appears, providing immediate feedback before the browser redirection.
+-   **Login Page Information**: The login page (`render_login_page`) now includes an `st.info` message explaining the necessity of signing in for accessing sensitive financial data.
+-   **Logout Confirmation**: A toast message "Logging out..." confirms the user's logout action.
+-   **Enhanced Access Denied**: The `render_access_denied` message has been made more user-friendly and actionable, clearly stating the required permission level and providing guidance on how to check current roles and request access.

 ## 2. MSAL Authentication (Optional)

 This flow uses `msal` to handle the OAuth2 Authorization Code Flow manually.
 This is useful if you need more control over tokens or if Streamlit's native auth is insufficient (e.g., for complex claim handling).